 Rule 13 – Make it personal

 Do you know that the most effective word in marketing is “you”?
-Not only should the email be personally addressed, it should also include personal, i.e. customized, content.
+Not only should the email be personally addressed, but it should also include personal, i.e. customized, content.
 For this reason, auto-replies are usually not very effective.

 When you get a few inquiries again and again, for example, headings to your office or how to subscribe to your newsletter, spare these writings as response templates and glue them into your message when you require them.
 You can save your templates in a Word document, or use pre-formatted emails.